 University of Michigan - Shanghai Jiao Tong University Joint Institute

 The UM-SJTU Joint Institute (JI) is an equal-partner institution founded in 2006 by the University of Michigan (UM) and Shanghai Jiao Tong University (SJTU).
-JI offers full undergraduate and graduate programs in mechanical engineering (ME) as well as in electrical and computer engineering (ECE).
-Both programs follow the curriculum of the University of Michigan and are fully in English.
-All program courses, including those in engineering, mathematics, physics, chemistry, humanities and social sciences are taught exclusively in English by JI faculty.
+JI offers full undergraduate and graduate programs in mechanical engineering (ME), in electrical and computer engineering (ECE) as well as in material science (MSE).
+The programs follow the curriculum of the University of Michigan and are fully in English.
+All courses, including those in engineering, mathematics, physics, chemistry, humanities and social sciences are taught exclusively in English by JI faculty.

-As of July 2015, JI has 50 faculty members from China, the United States, Canada, Poland, Germany , France, and many other countries.
+As of July 2021, JI has around 60 faculty members from China, the United States, Canada, Poland, Germany, France, and many other countries.

-Around 1,100 students are enrolled in the four-year undergraduate program, while the graduate progrma numbers more than 100 Masters and PhD students.
+Around 1,200 students are enrolled in the four-year undergraduate program, while the graduate program numbers around 200 Masters and PhD students.

 Students at JI are recruited from all over China and represent some of the best young talent.
 The courses offered at JI are taught at a correspondingly high academic level.